H G HireGauge Speak with our team

 Two important nuances that get missed:

 The four-fifths rule isn't a safe harbor.
 Passing 80% doesn't mean you're definitely fine.
-Courts have also accepted statistical-significance tests (a "two standard deviation" rule) as evidence of adverse impact even when the four-fifths threshold is technically met.
-The four-fifths rule is a screening signal, not a legal guarantee.
+Courts have also accepted statistical-significance tests as evidence of adverse impact even when the four-fifths threshold is technically met.

 The burden of proof shifts.
 Once adverse impact is shown, the employer has to demonstrate the test is "job-related and consistent with business necessity."
 If the employer succeeds, the burden flips back: the plaintiff can still win by showing a less-discriminatory alternative exists that the employer refused to use.